 The Clause Library allows you to centrally store and quickly insert text, graphics, Fields, Tables, and other items that you frequently use.
 Clause library items can be organised into logical groupings or categories.
 Typical categories would be Banking and Finance, Leasing, Property, and Wills.

 The master text for clause library items is stored in standard Word documents.
-You would typically have a separate Word document for each category of clauses.
-For example, you would typically put all of your Wills clauses into a document named Wills.docx and all of your Leasing clauses into a separate document named Leasing.docx.
-The clause library text is stored in Word documents, as opposed to storing the text in a database say, because this allows full control of the formatting and Word Style of the clause library content.
+They are stored in Word documents, as opposed to being in a database say, because this allows full control of the formatting and Word Style of the clause library content.

 Each separate clause library item is assigned a unique code.
 You insert a clause into a document you are building by first entering the code into the document and then clicking the Clause Library button on the ribbon.
 In this respect it is very similar to Word’s AutoText function.
 The I-Deal Docs clause library offers a number of advantages over Word’s AutoText function though, most notably: